 These type of tailor-made arrangement we’ve just covered are called forward contracts, and are not traded on a regulated exchange.
 Forward contracts are mainly used to strike deals between companies that need a tailor-made agreement, and as a trader, you will not be dealing with forwards, but futures contracts traded on regulated exchanges.

-Forwards VS Futures
+Forwards VS Futures contracts

-Futures and forward contracts both work by an agreement to sell or buy a given asset at a set price and date.
+Futures contracts and forward contracts both work by an agreement to sell or buy a given asset at a set price and date.
 Here the main differences are listed:

 - Most futures contracts are standardized so that they can easily be traded on a futures exchange.
 A forward contract can be customized after the needs of the parties striking a deal.